zudenkovas/barcode-scanner/README.md

 - Show name (truncated to 1 line)
 - Show date
+- If date is within last 7 days, show a "New" icon
 - Show image
+- If image is missing, show a placeholder
 - Show categories as individual "Tags"
-- If date is within last 7 days, show a "New" icon

 **Tipp:**
 The relevant product data is already provided by the inventory state.